Scalac blog hero image showing AI agents as a distributed system with connected service nodes.

 Compile time — the type system refuses to treat a failed LLM call as a successful response.
 The error path must be handled before deploy.

 Runtime — the system runs until it doesn’t.
 Someone gets paged.
-The failure is the same shape — caught in two very different places.

 The Python-first AI stack, and where it gets complicated